 Since becoming a 2014 NFL Draft first-round pick by the New York Giants, the now Cleveland Browns wide receiver made one of the most memorable catches in NFL history, fought a kicking net and took “giving back” to his alma mater a little too literally.

-The 27-year-old New Orleans native has posted five seasons of 1,000 receiving yards and 48 touchdowns in six NFL seasons (he was injured for one of them), proving the three-time Pro Bowl player is one of the most productive receivers in football.
+The 28-year-old New Orleans native has posted five seasons of 1,000 receiving yards and 51 touchdowns in seven NFL seasons (he’s suffered injuries in a few of them), proving the three-time Pro Bowl player is one of the most productive receivers in football when healthy.

 From the day he put on the No. 3 jersey at LSU, OBJ wowed fans in Baton Rouge.
 His 14 career touchdowns in college may not compare to Joe Burrow‘s national championships season numbers, but one of his definitely stands out from the rest.